Chart Color Schemes

 Herbert is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Herbert's dwelling structure, as per the latest Census evaluation, consisted of 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Darwin metro's 98.6% houses and 1.4% other dwellings in its structure.
-Home ownership in Herbert stood at 19.3%, with the remaining dwellings either mortgaged (68.3%) or rented (12.4%).
-The median monthly mortgage repayment was $2,323 in the area, higher than Darwin metro's average of $2,250.
-The median weekly rent figure for Herbert was recorded at $460, compared to Darwin metro's $380.
-Nationally, Herbert's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Herbert's dwelling structure, as per the latest Census, consisted of 98.8% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Darwin metro's 92.6% houses and 7.4% other dwellings.
+Home ownership in Herbert stood at 19.3%, with mortgaged dwellings at 68.3% and rented ones at 12.4%.
+The median monthly mortgage repayment was $2,323, higher than Darwin metro's $2,250.
+Median weekly rent in Herbert was $460, compared to Darwin metro's $380.
+Nationally, Herbert's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing